BEST TOFFEE EVER — Old fashioned toffee topped with chocolate and chopped nuts.

 - Use a large, heavy pot.
 This is definitely one of those times it’s best to follow the advice of Julia Child and “always start out with a larger pot than what you think you need.”

-- Melt butter and sugar over medium-high heat, whisking the WHOLE time (the constant whisking is very important).
+- Melt butter and sugar over medium heat, whisking the WHOLE time (the constant whisking is very important).